noahehall/multicloud/providers/aws/services/Storage/ebs.md

   - expand the size of a volume
   - move volumes across Availability Zones
   - backup and retention

+#### Snapshots Archive

+- store archival copies of your snapshots for retention purposes
+- billed based on the amount of data in GB that your snapshots consume and the AWS Region
+  - approximately one quarter of the cost of standard EBS Snapshot storage costs.

 #### multi-volume snapshots